versatiletools/vdict/README.md

 ## Why use this?

-When we use dict object to manipulate JSON data in python.
-But it's not comfortable because JSON data contains nested and nested data.
+When we use a dict object to manipulate JSON data in python, it's not comfortable because many JSON data have nested structure.

 For example,